 Select investors: BlockVC

-Medicalchain uses blockchain technology to create a user-focused electronic health record whilst maintaining a single true version of the user's data.
-The service enables the user to give healthcare professionals — such as doctors, hospitals, laboratories, pharmacists and health insurers — access to their personal health data, and then records interactions with this data in an auditable, transparent and secure way on Medicalchain's distributed ledger.
+Medicalchain uses blockchain technology to create user-focused electronic health records whilst maintaining a single true version of the user's data.
+The service enables the user to give healthcare professionals — such as doctors, hospitals, laboratories, pharmacists and health insurers — access to their personal health data, and then record interactions with this data in an auditable, transparent and secure way on Medicalchain's distributed ledger.
 Lastly, Medicalchain is a platform for others to use to build applications that complement and improve the user experience.
 Users will be able to leverage their medical data to power a plethora of applications and services. including to help research institutions to have their health data used in studies in a health data marketplace.
-The company has its own application, MyClinic.com, which is touted as the first cross-border, telemedicine platform that will enable patients to complete video consultations with their doctor, and pay using MedTokens (MTN).
-In June 2018, Medicalchain has scored a joint working agreement with Mayo Clinic.
+The company has its own application, MyClinic.com, which is touted as the first cross-border telemedicine platform that will enable patients to complete video consultations with their doctor and pay using MedTokens (MTN).

 Headquarters: Zurich, Switzerland